sensu/sensu-docs-legacy/source/docs/0.12/overview.md

 # What is Sensu?

 Sensu is often described as the "monitoring router".
-Essentially, Sensu takes the results of "check" scripts run across many machines, and if certain conditions are met; passes their information to one or more "handlers".
+Essentially, Sensu takes the results of "check" scripts run across many systems, and if certain conditions are met; passes their information to one or more "handlers".
 [Checks](checks) are used, for example, to determine if a service like Apache is up or down.
 [Checks](checks) can also be